sholsapp/cthulhu/README.md

 A distributed system testing framework that is portable and easy to use.

 > The cthulhu test framework is a distributed testing framework that should be
-> used for correctness testing, not performance testsing, as the underlying bin
+> used for correctness testing, not performance testing, as the underlying bin
 > packing, deployment, and monitoring system offered by this framework uses
 > Docker under the hood.